 - Do they sell similar products?

-To determine if a store is a good fit for your products, look at their website or catalog and see if they carry similar items.
+To determine if a store is a good fit for your products, look at their website or catalog and see if they carry art and craft items for sale that are similar to your products.
 Also, visit the store to see how the products are displayed.

 If the store is a good fit for your crafts, put the shop’s name, address, and contact number on a spreadsheet.